komodoooo/Arb-tool/README.md

-linkshunt    => view the correlated links in a site portchecker  => check the open port on a target ip xml-version  => show the xml version of a site
+linkshunt    => view the correlated links in a site portchecker  => check the open port on a target ip xml-version  => show the xml version of a site fuzzer       => do the directory fuzzing in a site
 -r           => reset & clear display
 help         => help you :kek:
 ```